rhyslwells/Data-Archive/content/standardised/ER Diagrams.md

 ---
-aliases:
+aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [database, visualization]
-  - visualization
-  - database
 ---
 ER Diagrams are a visual representation of the database structure.